An erect stout shrub to about 1.5 metres tall by 1 metre wide, possessing a lignotuber.

 Propagation from seed should be successful but due to the rarity of the species, seed in not available.
 Cuttings of hardened, current season’s growth strike successfully but are slow to form roots.

-Fire tolerant species capable of re-sprouting from lignotuber after fire.
+Isopogon spp. are fire-tolerant species capable of re-sprouting from lignotuber after fire.
+They can also regenerate from any seedbank.

 Isopogon – from the Greek words Isos (ίσος) meaning ‘equal’ and –pogon (πώγων) meaning ‘beard’, referring to the equal-length hairs on the fruits (nuts) of some species.